 This is the point where you’ll need to place the edges of your garden beds.
-Though there’s nothing wrong with a roll of plastic edging from the garden center, it’s not the most dynamic look.
-If you have the time and means, there are far more interesting options to pick from.
+If you have the time and means, there are some interesting options to pick from.

 For beginners starting a vegetable garden from scratch, the easiest way to get started is to buy transplants (baby seedling plants) from a nursery.
 If you decided to go this route, here are a few things to keep an eye out for:

 If you can’t find the right transplants for your garden, starting your own seedlings is always an option.
 Particularly so if you have an indoor area where you can protect them from pests and the elements.